madviking/pydantic-llm-tester/docs/guides/USING_THE_API.md

 ## Adding Custom Models Programmatically

-When using `llm_tester` as an adapter, you define your LLM tasks as "models" with associated test cases (prompts, sources, expected outputs).
+When using `pydantic-llm-tester` as an adapter, you define your LLM tasks as "py_models" (Pydantic schemas) with associated test cases (prompts, sources, expected outputs).
 These are typically organized in a directory structure that `LLMTester.discover_test_cases` can find.

 Your custom model directory should contain:
 - A Python file defining your Pydantic model and a `get_test_cases()` function.